Robert J. Genco Distinguished Speaker Series

-Thomas Van Dyke, DDS, PhD, Vice President for Clinical and Translational Research, Forsyth Institute, Cambridge, MA; Professor, Faculty of Medicine, Harvard University; DDS, Case Western Reserve University; MS, SUNY at Buffalo; Periodontics Certificate, SUNY at Buffalo; PhD, SUNY at Buffalo; Balint Orban Memorial Prize; Diplomate, American Board of Periodontology; IADR Award for Basic Research in Periodontology; Norton Ross Award; William J. Gies Periodontology Award; 340+ original articles.
+Thomas Van Dyke, DDS, PhD, Vice President for Clinical and Translational Research, Forsyth Institute, Cambridge, MA; Professor, Faculty of Medicine, Harvard University; DDS, Case Western Reserve University; MS, SUNY at Buffalo; Periodontics Certificate, SUNY at Buffalo; PhD, SUNY at Buffalo; Balint Orban Memorial Prize; Diplomate, American Board of Periodontology; IADR Award for Basic Research in Periodontology; Norton Ross Award; William J. Gies Periodontology Award and has authored 340+ original articles.

-Dr. Van Dyke is not associated with, employed by, nor consults for any manufacturer, supplier, or retailer of dental instruments or materials.
+Dr. Van Dyke, DDS, PhD, is not associated with, employed by, nor consults for any manufacturer, supplier, or retailer of dental instruments or materials.